4W4I5/Semester-7-Notes/IA/Finals Prep/Finals Prep Notes.md

 	— Most computer rooms and wiring closets are equipped with an emergency power shutoff

+Water Problems
+• Lack of water poses problem to systems, including functionality of fire suppression systems and ability of water chillers to provide air-conditioning
+• Surplus of water, or water pressure, poses a real threat (flooding, leaks)
+• Very important to integrate water detection systems into alarm systems that regulate overall facilities operations

+Structural Collapse
+• Unavoidable forces can cause failures of structures that house organization
+• Structures designed and constructed with specific load limits; overloading these limits results in structural failure and potential injury or loss of life
+• Periodic inspections by qualified civil engineers assist in identifying potentially dangerous structural conditions

+Maintenance of Facility Systems
+Physical security must be constantly documented, evaluated, and tested
+• Documentation of facility's configuration, operation, and function should be integrated into disaster recovery plans and operating procedures
+• Testing helps improve the facility's physical security and identify weak points

+Interception of Data
+• Three methods of data interception:
+	— Direct observation
+	— Interception of data transmission
+	— Electromagnetic interception
+• U.S. government developed TEMPEST program to reduce risk of electromagnetic radiation (EMR) monitoring

+Mobile and Portable Systems
+• With the increased threat to information security for laptops, handhelds, and PDAs, mobile computing requires more security than average in-house system
+• Many mobile computing systems
+	— Have corporate information stored within them
+	— Some are configured to facilitate user's access into organization's secure computing facilities
+• Controls support security and retrieval of lost or stolen laptops
+	— CompuTrace software, stored on laptop; reports to a central monitoring center
+	— Burglar alarms made up of a PC card that contains a motion detector

+Remote Computing Security
+• Remote site computing: away from organizational facility
+• Telecommuting: computing using telecommunications including Internet, dial-up, or leased point-to-point links
+• Employees may need to access networks on business trips; telecommuters need access from home systems or satellite offices
+• To provide secure extension of organization's internal networks, all external connections and systems must be secured

+Special Considerations for Physical
+Security Threats
+• Develop physical security in-house or outsource?
+— Many qualified and professional agencies
+— Benefit of outsourcing includes gaining experience and knowledge of agencies
+— Downside includes high expense, loss of control over individual components, and level of trust that must be placed in another company
+• Social engineering: use of people skills to obtain information from employees that should not be released

 ---
 # Chapter 10: Implementing Information Security
 ---